nattadasu/animeApi/README.md

   |  `simkl` | `smk`, `simkl.com` |
   <!-- markdownlint-enable MD013 -->

 * `:mediaid` is the ID of the anime in the platform.
+Please follow the instruction written in [Provider exclusive rules](#provider-exclusive-rules) to avoid any conflict during redirection.

 #### Redirect: Parameters